FDA-AI/FDAi/docs/community_directory/CONTRIBUTING.md

 - Do not include any proprietary, confidential, or sensitive information in your contributions.
 - Encourage community engagement by participating in discussions and sharing your expertise.

-By following these guidelines, you help to maintain the quality and integrity of the dFDA Community Directory.
-We look forward to your valuable contributions and thank you for helping to advance the goals of the Decentralized FDA.
+By following these guidelines, you help to maintain the quality and integrity of the FDAi Community Directory.
+We look forward to your valuable contributions and thank you for helping to advance the goals of the FDAi.